 — Dylan Blight

-From across the indie section I spotted Giant Margarita and as with every year they’re at PAX, they had a great new game for everyone to try out, this year that game is Squidgies Takeover.
-It’s an adorable looking game, and that’s going to be your first impression, but the second thing that shocked me was when I was told it was a single-player Nintendo Switch game, an interesting piece of information considering all of Giant Margarita’s previous games had been highly customizable party games (Party Golf, Party Crashers, Party Poppers).
+From across the indie section I spotted Giant Margarita and, as with every year they’re at PAX, they had a great new game for everyone to try.
+This time it’s Squidgies Takeover.
+It’s adorable—that’s your first impression—but the second surprise was hearing it’s a single-player Nintendo Switch game, notable since Giant Margarita’s prior titles were highly customizable party games (Party Golf, Party Crashers, Party Poppers).

-Squidgies Takeover was pitched to me as being similar to Lemmings and it is, kinda.
-You have to get the squidgies themselves to safety by using the abilities of different squidgies to guide them.
-The first level is easy enough as you simply select the first squidgy to turn it into a power-shot that shoots the rest along the path to the goal, but it gets more complicated in other levels as squigides do different effects when activated and there are more obstacles to get around.
+Squidgies Takeover was pitched as “a bit like Lemmings,” and it is—kinda.
+You guide the squidgies to safety by using different squidgy abilities.
+The first level is easy: turn the lead squidgy into a power-shot to launch the rest along the path to the goal.
+It gets more complex as other squidgies provide different effects and more obstacles appear.

 — Dylan Blight

-Quantum Suicide is scheduled to release on December 1st for PC, Mac, PS4 and Vita.
+Unpacking is currently scheduled to release late 2020 on Windows, Mac, and Linux.

 — Dylan Blight

-One game made me laugh the most while playing it at PAX this year and that was Wrestledunk Sports from Team Fractal Alligator.
-Cherie and I from the Explosion Network teamed up against Ashley from EN and somebody else in three of the four games included in Wrestledunk Sports to see who could prove the best.
+The game that made me laugh the most at PAX this year was Wrestledunk Sports.
+Cherie and I teamed up against Ashley and a fourth challenger across three of the four included games to decide bragging rights.

 Wrestledunk Sports is releasing for Nintendo Switch sometime soon.